The Agency Model Is Broken. Here’s What Works Instead.

 • no knowledge hostage-taking

-Clients should feel:
+The client should feel:

-Why This Model Filters Clients (On Purpose)
+Why This Model Filters Clients on Purpose

 This approach:

-• repels "just build it" requests
+• rejects "just build it" requests

 Good.

-Strong partnerships start with:
+Strong partnerships begin with:

 • aligned expectations

-• mutual respect for constraints
+• respect for constraints

 Not everyone wants that.
+That is healthy.

-The H-Studio Position (No Agency Theater)
+The H-Studio Position

 • a full-service agency